Getting Started Edit

 user is the receiver of.

-It is available only on the Shipment
+It is available only on the Shipment entity.

 asRole Edit

-filter should be given an integer representing a permission
+The asRole filter should be given an integer representing a permission

 role (see the Entity Reference Enum for a complete list).